Finding Balance As A Female Entrepreneur

 Schedule Work At Work

-As much as is possible, do work at work, and then leave it there when you come home.
+As much as possible, do work at work, and then leave it there when you come home.
 Alternatively, if leaving work at work isn’t possible, set aside time at home where work is untouched.
 Use that time for yourself, your family, and all your personal needs.

 Consider a Hybrid Work Model